GabeOchieng/EbolaML-1/README.txt

 across geographic locations and varying time periods, i.e. population selection.
 This allows us to highlight the nuances in health-care seeking behaviour and public health infrastructure across regions or the evolution of the virus over time (to observe eventual virus mutations).
-Additionally, it helps to adjust the treatment with the specificities of each region.
-To integrate this ability in our model, we artificially added a location categorical feature and an entry date feature to the dataset:
+Additionally, it also helps to adjust the treatment with the specificities of each region.
+The GOAL dataset we used didn’t have any location or date related feature.
+Therefore, to integrate this ability in our model, as a proof of concept, we artificially added a location categorical feature and date feature(s) to the dataset:
 For the location feature, using Numpy’s random.choice function, we attributed a location (from an array of most prevalent locations) to each patient.
 The locations could not be attributed to individual patients due to patient privacy and protection of data anonymity.
 Then, to be able to use this information in our prediction models, we used the DictVectorizer package from
 Sklearn.feature extraction library which allows us to add as many binary features as we have distinct locations.
 For each patient, only one of the newly created binary features has a value of 1.
 A population is then selected corresponding to a specific location with which we create prediction model.
-For the entry-date feature, we used Pandas Timestamp to artificially create dates between two given dates, we generated dates from March 2013 to March 2016 corresponding to biggest Ebola outbreak.
-We can then filter the dataset by taking the date(s) specified by entrydateFilter and enddateFilter.
+For the date features, we used Pandas Timestamp to artificially create entrydate and end-date between two fixed dates: we generated dates from March
+2013 to March 2016 corresponding to biggest Ebola outbreak.
+We can then filter the dataset by taking the date(s) specified by entrydateFilter and (optionally) enddateFilter.
 To account for different filtering possibilities, we created the ’filtering’ variable.
 Here are possible values :
 • 0 : No filtering
 • 1 : Filtering only the location